spsanderson/healthyR.data/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new release which drops some dependencies.

 ## Testing Builds
 * passed rhub::check_for_cran()